Tourism satellite accounts

 For 2007 and 2011 revised versions were made to allow for comparison before and after the main revisions 2011 and 2014 respectively.

-Following the 2019 main revison, where the numbers for employment, output and value added were revised, 2011 was kept as bridge year and the time series from 2011 to 2017 were updated.
+Following the 2019 main revison, where the numbers for employment, output and value added were revised, and the 2022 mid revision, where the numbers for value added were affected as well as several tourism shares of the overall economy, 2011 was kept as bridge year and the time series from 2011 to 2020 were updated.

 The national accounts and the TSA are based on various statistical sources.
 The sources are either survey data from establishments, enterprises or households, or data from registers.
 The TSA figures reflect the uncertainty in the statistical sources and the methods of compilation.
 Weaknesses and inaccuracies in the statistical sources are normally described in the documentation of the relevant sources.
 Several of the sources that are used in the national accounts take a long time to produce.
 Consequently, preliminary figures are more inaccurate than final figures.